ericholscher/ericholscher.com/site/digital-nomad/chile/puerto-varas.rst

 Digital Nomad Guide to Puerto Varas, Chile
 ==========================================

+.. note:: Check out `Puerto Varas Wikivoyage <https://en.wikivoyage.org/wiki/Puerto_Varas>`_ for general tourist info.
+          This guide focuses on experiencing it as a digital nomad.

 Puerto Varas is a lovely little resort town.
 It has a population of around 50,000, but the small, dense downtown has more than you'd expect for that size.